2.1 Copyright Basics

 Why do we have laws that restrict the copying and sharing of creative work?
 How do those laws work in the context of the internet, where nearly everything we do involves making a copy?

-Copyright law is an important area of law, one that reaches into nearly every facet of our lives, whether we know it or not.
-Aspects of our lives that in some instances are not regulated by copyright – like reading a physical book – become regulated by copyright when technology is used to share the same book posted to the internet.
+Copyright is an important area of law, one that reaches into nearly every facet of our lives, whether we know it or not.
+Acts that are not regulated by copyright – like lending a friend a physical book – become regulated by copyright when the acts are translated to an online environment, (sharing the same book on the internet).
 Because almost everything we do online involves making a copy, copyright is a regular feature in our lives.

 Personal Reflection / Why It Matters to You

 You might not realize it, but copyright law is as integral to your daily life as local traffic laws.
-Copyright law is the area of law that limits how others may use the original works of authors (or creators, as we often call them) — works spanning the spectrum from novels and operas, to cat videos, to scribbles on a napkin.
+Copyright is the area of law that limits how others may access and use the original works of authors (or creators, as we often call them) — works spanning the spectrum from novels and operas, corporate manuals, archives, cat videos, to scribbles on a napkin.

-Although copyright laws vary from country to country, there are certain commonalities among copyright laws globally.
+Although copyright laws vary from country to country, there are many commonalities among copyright laws globally.
 This is largely due to international treaties.
-These treaties are explained in detail in section 2.2.

 There are some important fundamentals you need to be aware of regarding what is copyrightable, as well as who controls the rights and can grant permission to reuse a copyrighted work.

 - Copyright does not protect facts or ideas themselves, only the expression of those facts or ideas.
-That may sound simple, but unfortunately it is not.
-The difference between an idea and the expression of that idea can be tricky, but it’s also extremely important to understand.
-While copyright law gives creators control over the expression of an idea, it does not allow the copyright holder to own or exclusively control the idea itself.
+The difference between an idea and the expression of that idea can be tricky, but it’s also quite important to understand.
+While copyright law gives creators control over their expression of an idea, it does not allow the copyright holder to own or exclusively control the idea itself.

 - Copyright protection lasts a long time.
 More on this later, but for now it’s enough to know that copyright lasts a long time, often many decades after the creator dies.

-Note: The combination of very long terms with automatic entry into the copyright system has created a massive amount of so-called “orphan works” — copyrighted works for which the copyright holder is unknown or impossible to locate.
+Note: The combination of very long terms with automatic protection has created a massive amount of “orphan works” — copyrighted works for which the copyright holder is unknown or impossible to locate.

 A Simple History of Copyright

-Arguably, the world’s most important early copyright law was enacted in 1710 in England: the Statute of Anne, “An act for the encouragement of learning, by vesting the copies of printed books in the authors or purchasers of such copies, during the times therein mentioned.”
-This law gave book publishers 14 years of legal protection from the copying of their books by others.
+The world’s first copyright law was enacted in 1710 in England: the Statute of Anne, “An act for the encouragement of learning, by vesting the copies of printed books in the authors or purchasers of such copies, during the times therein mentioned.”
+This law intended to support authors’ livelihood at the time, granting 14 years of legal protection from the copying of their books by others

 Since then, the scope of the exclusive rights granted under copyright has expanded.
-Today, copyright law extends far beyond books, to cover nearly anything with even a fragment of creativity or originality created by humans.
+Today, copyright law extends far beyond books, to cover nearly any creative expression with even a fragment of originality.

 Additionally, the duration of the exclusive rights has also expanded.
-Today, in many parts of the world, the term of copyright granted an individual creator is the life of the creator plus an additional 50 years.
+Today, in many parts of the world, the minimum term of copyright protection granted to a work is the life of the creator plus 50 years post-mortem, or 50 years after publication if it’s a corporate or anonymous work.
 See the “Worldwide map of copyright term length” reproduced in Section 2.2 for more details about the duration of copyright and its variances worldwide.

-And finally, since the Statue of Anne, copyright treaties have been signed by many countries.
+And finally, since the Statute of Anne, copyright has become a matter of international law.
+The international community has created international treaties, which nearly all countries have joined.
 The result is that copyright laws have been harmonized to some degree around the world.
 You will learn more about the most important treaties and how copyright works around the world in Section 2.2.

 Purpose of Copyright